drinkbird/drinkbird.github.io/_posts/blog/2021-06-24-start-a-blog.md

 ### 2. Set up your blog

-There are many tools to help you set up a blog quickly, e.g. WordPress, Jekyll, Gatsby, as well as plenty of hosting options.
+There are many tools to help you set up a blog quickly, e.g. WordPress, Ghost, Substack, Jekyll, Hugo, Astro, as well as plenty of hosting options.
 For example, the DrinkBird blog is created with [Jekyll](https://jekyllrb.com/) and hosted for free on [GitHub Pages](https://pages.github.com/).

+If you want to follow that exact path end-to-end — from your first `jekyll new` to a polished engineering blog on your own custom domain, with SEO, social previews, analytics, and a writing workflow you can sustain — I put it all into a free, hands-on course: [**How to create an engineering blog with Jekyll and host it on GitHub Pages on a custom domain**]({{ site.baseurl }}/courses/jekyll-engineering-blog-github-pages/).

 I highly recommend registering and using a domain name (e.g. mine is `drinkbird.com`).
 Not only is it a vital part of your personal branding, but it will also enable you to own your content.